-Actions Potential Lead/Partner (Lead in Bold) Timing Action S М L - tive 1.1: Foster a collective leadership approach to suppormarket planning. ort workforce develo pmen t and of t cilitate the establishment of a Labour Market Advisory Table as part the Invest Hamilton Partnership .
-This cohesive approach will engthen ongoing dialogue, knowledge exchange, and advance the milton Workforce Strategy.
+Action Lead/Partner (Lead in Bold) S М L tive 1.1: Foster a collective leadership approach to support market planning. ort workforce develo opmen it an of t stre ilitate the establishment of a Labour Market Advisory Table as part he Invest Hamilton Partnership 35 .
+This cohesive approach will engthen ongoing dialogue, knowledge exchange, and advance the nilton Workforce Strategy.
 The Labour Market Advisory Table will reflect diverse participation that promotes EDI, is inclusive of urban and rural geographies, and offers a system-wide representation of decision makers to drive a pivotal response to emerging issues.
-1 through a shared vision, and monitoring of strategy KPI's and impacts.
+L through a shared vision, and monitoring of strategy KPI's and impacts.
 HED, WPH, Workforce Ecosystem Decision makers from priority sectors, education, employment and business intermediaries, Workforce Planning Hamilton, FedCap, and Economic Development Hamilton would make up this Table. partners, IHP Ear ly priorities may include: Establishing a Terms of Reference Identifying the means to acquire a position (full or part-time) for a Strategic Plan Workforce Coordinator to support the Table and strategy implementation.
 (This may be a shared position with Invest Hamilton Partnership).

-&lt;sup>35 The Invest Hamilton Partnership is a collaboration between leading stakeholder groups including McMaster University, Mohawk College, Synapse Life Sciences Consortium, McMaster Innovation Park, Innovation Factory, The Hamilton-Oshawa Port Authority, and Hamilton International Airport.
+35 The Invest Hamilton Partnership is a collaboration between leading stakeholder groups including McMaster University, Mohawk College, Synapse Life Sciences Consortium, McMaster Innovation Park, Innovation Factory, The Hamilton-Oshawa Port Authority, and Hamilton International Airport.